FAQ

 What role do clients play in the process?

 Those who hire me are pivotal in deciding the direction their identities will take.
-I'll come up with a variety of appropriate ideas, narrow them down to the strongest options, then ask for feedback in accordance with the design brief.
+I'll come up with a variety of appropriate ideas, narrow them down to the strongest options, then ask for feedback in accordance with our Brand Q&A session.
 This leads to the preparation of your personalized client portal presenting the most distinctive designs in a variety of relevant contexts (on packaging, business cards, websites and so on).

 All good design is created through relationships based on trust and collaboration.